ProgrammerNomad/likha/docs/examples/basic.md

 # Basic Editor

-The simplest possible Likha Editor setup.
+The simplest possible LikhaEditor setup.

 ::: tip Live Demo
 Copy the code below and open it in your browser to see a working demo.